-Civil War frustrates because for every idea that feels interesting it is fundamentally undermined by another element.
+Civil War frustrates because, for every idea that feels interesting, another comes along to undermine it.
 Some of these come towards the latter half of the picture.
-For example, in the penultimate scene, the antagonist of the picture, Helmut Zemo (Daniel Brühl) is being mocked by a government agent for his lack of success in bringing down the Avengers.
+In the penultimate scene, the antagonist of the picture, Helmut Zemo (Daniel Brühl) is being mocked by a government agent for his lack of success in bringing down the Avengers.
 He contends that he has utterly failed in his purpose, and Zemo with quiet confidence asks did I?
-This potent ambiguity is weakened by the next scene where Rogers sends a letter to Stark, which implies a reconciliation.
+This potent ambiguity is weakened by the next scene where Rogers sends a letter to Stark that implies a reconciliation.
 One can almost hear the loud grind of the Marvel Studio’s machine in that last scene with its sickening warm reassurance.

 Moreover, there were interesting cinematic flourishes in those pictures.
 The First Avenger had a fiery painterly shot that effortlessly conveyed the monumental struggle between Captain America and the Red Skull.
-While The Winter Solider had a suspenseful elevator sequence that culminated in a well choreographed and intensive fight sequence that also illustrated the inherent paranoia and danger present in the narrative.
-Even Age of Ultron, which shares this film’s overstuffed nature was able to show the characters angst and fears visually in a fascinating manner.
+While The Winter Soldier had a suspenseful elevator sequence that culminated in a well choreographed and intensive fight sequence that also illustrated the inherent paranoia and danger present in the narrative.
+Even Age of Ultron, which shares this film’s overstuffed nature was able to show the character’s angst and fears in a visually fascinating manner.